-So, it seems a bad neighbourhood or a shared IP might have done the damage here but we do not have any evidence to back this claim except the observations and graphs shared.
+So, it seems a bad neighborhood or a shared IP might have done the damage here but we do not have any evidence to back this claim except the observations and graphs shared.
+Try using a dedicated IP address if this is the case.

 As we mentioned before, drops in SEO rankings when going behind Cloudflare rarely happen.